-Budgets for the General, Special Revenue, Capital Projects and Debt Service Funds are legally adopted on a basis consistent with accounting principles generally accepted in the United States of America.
+Budgets for the General, Special Revenue, Capital Projects and Debt Service Funds are legally adopted on a basis consistent with GAAP.
 Budgetary information for individual funds is prepared on the same basis as the basic financial statements.
 All budgets are prepared based on the annual fiscal year of the District.
 Budgetary funds are controlled by an integrated budgetary accounting system in accordance, where applicable, with various legal requirements which govern the District.
-The legal level of budgetary control at the fund level.
+The legal level of budgetary control is at the fund level.

 Management may make transfers between individual expenditure categories of a fund for up to 10% for the budgeted amount, but not alter the total budget of the fund.
 Any revisions that alter the total expenditures of any fund must be approved by the Board of Commissioners.
 After the first six months of any fiscal year, the District Board of Commissioners may, by a two-thirds vote, amend the initially approved budget and appropriations ordinance.
 Unused appropriations lapse at the end of the fiscal year.
-The budget and appropriation ordinance was amended for the year ended December 31, 2019.
+The budget and appropriation ordinance was amended for the year ended December 31, 2020.